Among the EUMETSAT various activities related to

 efficient processing of the data down-linked from the orbiting platforms is of outstanding importance to the primary users.

-To this end, it is necessary to simulate realistic data from the observation missions to be embarked upon for EPS-SG.
+To this end, it was necessary to simulate realistic data from the observation missions to be embarked upon for EPS-SG.

-For this purpose full orbit propagation are performed based on 3 test orbits derived from EPS orbital parameters.
+For this purpose, full orbit propagation were performed based on 3 test orbits derived from EPS orbital parameters.

-Observation geometries (sensor reference frame) for 3MI and METimage are simulated based on instrument sampling characteristics.
+Observation geometries (sensor reference frame) for 3MI and METimage were simulated based on instrument sampling characteristics.

-Geolocation and sampling geometries are used as input to radiative transfer simulator in which surface and atmosphere (clouds, aerosols, gas)
+Geolocation and sampling geometries were used as input to radiative transfer simulator in which surface and atmosphere (clouds, aerosols, gas)

-The simulated TOA radiances are generated at level 1b, equivalent to the calibrated and geolocated measurements.
+The simulated TOA radiances were generated at level 1b, equivalent to the calibrated and geolocated measurements.

-The project is driven by the Laboratoire d'Optique Atmosphérique.
+The project was driven by the Laboratoire d'Optique Atmosphérique.

 3MI synthetic data.
 Left panel is 865 nm total intensity.